Henri de La Tour d'Auvergne, Viscount of Turenne: Against Spain

 Turenne still needed to deal with Condé, who was fighting alongside the Spaniards.
-The long drawn-out campaigns of the "Spanish Fronde" gave ample scope for the display of military skill by both the famous captains.
+The long-drawn-out campaigns of the "Spanish Fronde" gave ample scope for the display of military skill by both the famous captains.
 In June 1653 Turenne and La Ferté marched against the Frondeurs.
 They had 7,000 infantry and 5,000 cavalry (or 6,000 infantry and 10,000 cavalry, according to a different source).
 Condé controlled 30,000 troops.
 Hearing that the Spanish army camped in two positions 120 miles apart, he rapidly marched on and captured Rethel, which lay between them.
 Now a Spanish force, the one not commanded by Condé, of 16,000 infantry and 11,000 cavalry arrived in the area.
 Turenne decided to shadow this force to prevent it from taking Paris with Condé, and limit their freedom of action until winter.
 The Spanish intended only to take a few forts so Turenne was successful.
-At one point Condé was in a position to defeat Turenne but the Spanish commander didn't allow Condé to attack.
+At one point Condé was in a position to defeat Turenne but the Spanish commander did not allow Condé to attack.
 Eventually the Spanish managed to evade Turenne and captured Rocroi, but while they were doing this Turenne took Mouzon.
 He also took Sainte-Menehould.

 Turenne started the 1654 campaign by moving on Stenay, one of the centres of the Fronde and personal property of Condé.
 Turenne had received reinforcement for the campaign and prepared vigorously to defend against a relief attempt.
-Instead Condé and Archduke Leopold Wilhelm outmaneuvered him by besieging the crucial fortress of Arras.
+Instead Condé and Archduke Leopold Wilhelm outmanoeuvred him by besieging the crucial fortress of Arras.
 As Condé and the Archduke had 25,000 troops, and Turenne could call on only 14,000-15,000, Turenne decided to wait until Stenay fell before moving against the Frondeurs in force.
 Turenne was not in sole command: the Duke of York, La Ferté, Broglie, and Hocquincourt all had authority as well.
-But he overcame opposition to his plan to deal aggressively with the more numerous Spanish army.
+However he overcame opposition to his plan to deal aggressively with the more numerous Spanish army.
 Turenne had tirelessly prepared for the attack.
-He scouted the enemy positions in person, and realized the Spanish would take too long to decide whether to attack him or not.
+He scouted the enemy positions in person and realized the Spanish would take too long to decide whether to attack him or not.
 He provided religious services to his troops and explained to his officers the techniques to use against the elaborate Spanish defences.
 The Spanish were routed, losing 6,000 men and 63 cannons, while the French lost just 400 men.
 This victory was a turning point: from then on, the French had a marked advantage in the region.